For whatever it's worth: my advice on job hunting in tech

 I know the situation might feel very uncomfortable, but again, don’t let the clock push you into rushing.
 Breathe slowly and deeply.
 As much as you can, be of calm mind and body.
 (The practice helps with this.)

-If you sense yourself getting overly anxious, just stop and take a minute.
-Forget about the time limit for a moment.
+If you sense yourself getting overly anxious, just stop and breathe for a minute.
 Feel free to tell your interviewer you’re taking a minute to think through the problem.
 It’s your time; use it however you want.

 Trust me: you’ll do better in 10 minutes of calm, prepared, thoughtful coding than you will in 30 minutes of hasty key-mashing.